-Farmers market: A retail market at which farmers and food producers sell products directly to consumers.
+Farmers Market: A retail market at which farmers and food producers sell products directly to consumers.

-Healthy food: There is no legal definition of healthy food.
+Healthy Food: There is no legal definition of healthy food.
 When it comes to a healthy eating, balance is the key to getting it right.
-This means consuming a wide variety of food and drink in the right proportions to maintain a healthy body weight and to provide optimum nutrition to maintain a healthy physical and mental state.
+This means eating a wide variety of foods in the right proportions, and consuming the right amount of food and drink to achieve and maintain a healthy body weight.
 The NHS guidance for a healthy diet is based on the "eat-well plate" which demonstrates the ratios for different food groups and suggests that the majority of the diet should be made up of fruit and vegetables, bread, rice, pasta and other starchy foods.
 The health benefits of fruit, vegetables and fish are particularly well-evidenced and therefore ample quantities should be incorporated as part of a healthy diet.
 It is important to note that the evidence around healthy diet is constantly evolving and the official NHS dietary guidance could be subject to change.